Become a Local Coordinator or Student Exchange Ambassador for iE!

-As a Local Coordinator, you bring people together and make a real difference in the lives of teenagers and families, in your local community, and the world.
+As a Local Coordinator (LC) or volunteer Student Exchange Ambassador (SEA), you bring people together and make a real difference in the lives of teenagers and families, in your local community, and the world.

 At iE, we pride ourselves on providing individual care and direct support to our exchange students, host families, local schools, and iE team members.